samuel-jimenez/GramEditor/docs/src/debugger.md

 ### Customizing Debug Adapters

-- Description: Custom program path and arguments to override how Tehanu launches a specific debug adapter.
+- Description: Custom program path and arguments to override how Gram launches a specific debug adapter.
 - Default: Adapter-specific
 - Setting: `dap.$ADAPTER.binary` and `dap.$ADAPTER.args`

 You can pass `binary`, `args`, or both. `binary` should be a path to a _debug adapter_ (like `lldb-dap`) not a _debugger_ (like `lldb` itself).
-The `args` setting overrides any arguments that Tehanu would otherwise pass to the adapter.
+The `args` setting overrides any arguments that Gram would otherwise pass to the adapter.

 ```json [settings]
 {